The strategic course of Paris La Défense

 To achieve this, Paris La Défense will focus its actions on four main areas:

-Better building and development
+Better development and building

 Living better together